Obraval Governance Standard

 Governed Entry

 OGS is executed through a gated phase chain.
-Governed entry is system-determined and not discretionary.
+Governed entry begins with the Obraval Governance Gate (OGG v1.1).

-Entry into the standard begins with the Obraval Governance Gate (OGG), which determines whether material governance exposure is present and whether minimum viable governance clarity is required.
+Entry into the standard begins with OGG, which determines whether material governance exposure is present and whether minimum viable governance clarity is required.
+OGG v1.1 now includes the EFID Request & Commissioning Instrument directly within the Gate document, tightening continuity between governance signal detection and formal record creation.

 - FSI establishes attribution, causal trace sufficiency, boundary sufficiency, and containment sufficiency.